perfettiful/3601-S16-lab2_javascript-node/LABTASKS.md

 #####Where is client-side Javascript defined?
 Name file(s) in which it is used.

+> clientJavascript.js

 #####Where is server-side Javascript helper file defined?
 Where can it be used?
 Add a function to it and experiment with where you can call this function.
+> serverJavascript.js.
+It can be used in the app.js.
+We added calcPetAge function to serverJavascript.js to replace stringLength.

 #####What is the purpose of package.json file?
 What's in it, and what does it mean?
+>package.json provides information about the project including its name, version, owner, license, and which programs it requires to work.
+Our project depends on Jasmine and Karma to perform its tests, and Node as a server.

 #####What's in .gitgnore file?
 What's the purpose of it?
+>.idea/*
+node_modules/*
+coverage/*
+ The file tells the git version control system which files to ignore when sharing or updating.
+In our case node_modules is the file to be ignore in version controlling because it is transient.

 ## Part #2: exploring testing